 - 1.1.
 The purpose of providing an employment reference is to provide a prospective employer with enough information (as part of the recruitment/selection process) to determine an individual's suitability for a particular post.
 As a result, line managers can expect to be asked to act as a referee for current or former employees (described in this policy as "Applicants") from time to time. - 1.2.
-As a result, we have produced a policy which sets out what to do when presented with such a request. - 1.3.
-Any reference given should be fair, true, accurate and not misleading.
+As a result, we have produced a policy which sets out what to do when presented with such a request.
+This policy should be read in conjunction with the Recruitment and Selection Policy. - 1.3.
+Any reference given should be fair and accurate.
 Some employers may choose to only give a factual reference stating dates of employment, job title and salary, but its position and application of this policy must be consistent. - 1.4.
 Employers must give a reference if there was a written agreement to do or if they are under some other obligation to do so, such as providing certain information under the terms of the Funding Agreement.